smashed-avo/go-crawler/README.md

 │   └── go-crawler
 │       └── main.go              # Main package and file - starts the server
 └── lib                          # Application source code
-    ├── crawler                  # Crawler package - Divided in two files, crawler.go is the parent process and worker.go crawls individual website
+    ├── crawler                  # Crawler package
     │   └── crawler.go           # Process crawling seed URL and spins up the workers
-    │   └── worker.go            # Creates website node, obtains title and spins up go routines to inspect web content and extract all links
+    │   └── crawler_test.go      # Unit tests for the crawler package
     ├── data                     # Data package
-    │   └── data.go              # Contains Response struct used to store crawled info and unmarshal as JSON response to API call
+    │   └── data.go              # Contains Response struct used to store crawled info and unmarshal as JSON response to API call and the visited control struct to avoid loops
     ├── handler                  # Handler package
     │   └── handler.go           # Process seed URL and depth parameters and calls the crawling process
+    │   └── handler_test.go      # Unit tests for the handler package
-    └── webpage                  # Webpage package
+    └── links                    # Links package
-        └── links.go             # Loads the website, tokenises the DOM for the given URL and returns all links until end of document is reached
+    │   └── links.go             # Loads the website, tokenises the DOM for the given URL and returns all links until end of document is reached
+    │   └── links_test.go        # Unit tests for the links package
+    │   └── client.go            # HTTP Client is split to make it testable
+    └── worker                   # Worker package
+        └── worker.go            # Creates website node, obtains title and spins up go routines to inspect web content and extract all links
+        └── worker_test.go       # Unit tests for the worker package
 ```

 The main moving parts of the system are:

-* crawler.go/Crawl - This is the parent process where most of the action happens:
+* crawler.go/Crawler - This is the parent process where most of the action happens:
   * Creates the parent node corresponding to the initial seed URL.
   * Fires an initial go Worker routine to process this first node.
   * Starts process loop where listen for new nodes added to the queue.